Oh No She Betta Don't!

-"Oh No She Betta Don't!" is the sixth episode of the sixth season of RuPaul's Drag Race.
+"Oh No She Betta Don't!" is the sixth episode of the sixth season of the American television series RuPaul's Drag Race.
 It originally aired on March 31, 2014.
+The episode's main challenge tasks the contestants with writing, recording, and performing original verses to the song "Oh No She Betta Don't".
 Eve and Trina are guest judges.
-Darienne Lake wins the episode's mini-challenge, and Adore Delano wins the main challenge.
-Milk is eliminated from the competition after placing in the bottom two and losing a lip-sync against Trinity K. Bonet to "Whatta Man" (1993) by Salt-N-Pepa with En Vogue.
+Adore Delano wins the main challenge.
+Milk is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Trinity K. Bonet to "Whatta Man" (1993) by Salt-N-Pepa with En Vogue.